 Minneapolis-based performance artist Erin Lavelle believes that the meaningful exchange of stories and goods amongst neighbors has the power to move a community forward in the way members relate to each other; promoting problem-solving through deeper listening skills.
-As a 2018 artist in residence at Lanesboro Arts, Erin invites the Lanesboro area community to participate in ‘Something Good,’a public art exchange project that engages community members in conversations about value, commodities, sustainability and the power of the stories embedded in an object’s history.
-This project is an experiment based on the Buddhist concept of dana (generosity) where both the specific gift and the recipient are considered when giving.
+As a 2018 artist in residence at Lanesboro Arts, Erin invited the Lanesboro area community to participate in ‘Something Good,’a public art exchange project that engaged community members in conversations about value, commodities, sustainability and the power of the stories embedded in an object’s history.
+This project was an experiment based on the Buddhist concept of dana (generosity) where both the specific gift and the recipient are considered when giving.

-Lavelle is joining the Lanesboro community for two residencies, the first took place in April/May and another is happening August 6 – 20.
+Lavelle joined the Lanesboro community for two residencies, the first took place in April/May and the other happened August 6 – 20.
 Over 45 goods and stories were contributed to ‘Something Good’ in April & May through a donation and storytelling event series!
-The future of those goods and stories will be revealed in August 15 – 18 when Lavelle completes the project, and again, residents and visitors will have an opportunity to participate.
+The future of those goods and stories were revealed August 15 – 18 when Lavelle completed the project, and again, residents and visitors will had an opportunity to participate.

 Something Good Discussion Events

-- A Happy Hour Potluck will take place at the Granary in Lanesboro on Wednesday, August 8, from 4 p.m. to 6 p.m.
+- A Happy Hour Potluck took place at the Granary in Lanesboro on Wednesday, August 8, from 4 p.m. to 6 p.m.
 “Bring a recipe with a story behind it, and prepare to share that story, as well as the food!”